AsmonRimy/Smart-Research-Assistant/README.md

 Smooth Performance: Built with non-blocking requests on the frontend to ensure the browser remains responsive during summarization.

-Reliable Note Storage: Notes are managed using local storage for fast access and data persistence within the browser.
+Reliable Note Storage: Notes are managed using chrome local storage for fast access and data persistence within the browser.